Ubuntu Server Tutorials

 password_query = SELECT email as user, password FROM virtual_users WHERE email='%u';

-Let's, at last, give everything good permission and restart dovecot:
+at last, give everything good permission and restart dovecot:

 chgrp vmail /etc/dovecot/dovecot.conf